 Anywhere the light is even and soft, you can shoot your heart out without worrying about light-spots dappling your clients’ cheeks, harsh sun glaring in their faces, or deep shadows darkening their eyes.

 Cars driving by, joggers running past, unwanted street signs: these can all clutter your scene and ruin your photograph.

 Sometimes the simplest spots make for the most beautiful shoots.
-Beautiful portrait posing doesn’t require fields of flowers or massive architectural wonders.
+Beautiful family portrait posing doesn’t require fields of flowers or massive architectural wonders.
 Those elements can be fun, but when push comes to shove, choose the location that guarantees the best outcome.

-Portrait Posing Tip #2: Groupings > Poses
+Family Portrait Posing Tip #2: Prioritize Groupings Over Poses

 Kids lose interest in picture-time very quickly.
 To capture their brightest smiles, you’ll want to work quickly and ask the kiddos to do as little as possible.

-One solution is to diminish portrait posing time, and prioritize the specific groupings your clients have requested.
+One solution is to diminish family portrait posing time, and prioritize the specific groupings your clients have requested.
 For example, let’s assume these clients requested photographs of:

-- The entire family together
+- the entire family together

 - Dad with the kids